Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Results

 \subsubsection{MMR's base trajectory tracking}

 A hardware-level PID controller ensures the reference trajectory tracking for the mobile base.
 Fig. \ref{fig:MMRBasePose} shows the trajectory tracking performance of the two MMRs' base.
-The position tracking error remains within $\pm0.01\ m$ except at $5\ s$ while it takes a sharp turn along with rotation, where the error increases to $0.06\ m$ due to the wheel traction loss.
-The orientation tracking performance remains within $\pm\ 0.1\ rad$ except for the traction loss at $5\ s$.
+The position tracking error remains within $\pm0.01\ m$ except at $5\ s$, when it takes a sharp turn and rotation cause an error to increases to $0.06\ m$ due to the wheel traction loss.
+The orientation tracking performance remains within $\pm\ 0.1\ rad$ except for the traction loss observed at $5\ s$.